govuk-one-login/life-events-platform/doc/architecture/decisions/0006-scopes-and-auth.md

 an `eventType`.
 These `enrichmentFields` will decide what extra data past the event ID that the consumer will receive upon calling for events.

-Each `Publisher` will have many `PublisherSubscription`s, which will have an entry for `eventType` and a `datasetId`.
+Each `Publisher` will have many `PublisherSubscription`s, which will have an entry for `eventType`.
-The `eventType` will show which event will be published, and the `datasetId` shows where enrichment data will come from.
+The `eventType` will show which event will be published.

 ### Limitations